Feefo logo

 Dear (guest name)

-We are very sorry to hear that due to (the reason) you have decided to cancel your holiday at (your property name) from (holiday dates).
-We remind you of our cancellation policy and the bookings terms and conditions (link to t&c’s).
+We are very sorry to hear that you have decided to cancel your holiday at (your property name) from (holiday dates).
+We remind you of our cancellation policy and the booking terms and conditions (link to t&c’s).

-We have re-advertised the dates and hopefully we will find someone to stay.
-In the event that we can re-let the dates, we will refund (the amount paid) less a £30.00 administration charge and any costs incurred in re-advertising the holiday.
+We have re-advertised the dates, and hopefully we will find someone to stay.
+If we can re-let the dates, we will refund (the amount paid) less a £30.00 administration charge and any costs incurred in re-advertising the holiday.

-If we are unable to re-let the dates, we will refund any costs which we will not incur due to your cancellation, being (the cleaning and estimated utility costs).
+If we are unable to re-let the dates, we will refund any costs which we will not incur due to your cancellation, being the cleaning and utility costs which equate to (£).

 We will let you know if we manage to re-let the dates and confirm any refund due.